-Another example of an algorithm is the process of "peasant multiplication," a process for multiplying large numbers developed in the 1400's to allow relatively innumerate people to perform otherwise-difficult calculations.
+Another example of an algorithm is the process of "peasant multiplication," a process for multiplying large numbers known since the seventeenth century BC that allows relatively innumerate people to perform otherwise-difficult calculations.

 Problem.
 Take any two positive integral numbers x, y, and suppose that the only operations you have are the ability to add a number to itself, divide a number by two (rounding down), and to calculate the parity (even or odd) of any number.
-Can you efficiently calculate $x \cdot y$ ?
+Can you efficiently calculate $x \cdot y$?